sbabcoc/JUnit-Foundation/README.md

 }
 ```

-Below, we create a type-specific subclass of **ArtifactCollector** to produce a parameter-aware artifact collector:
+Below, we compose a type-specific subclass of **ArtifactCollector** to produce a parameter-aware artifact collector:

 ###### Parameter-aware artifact collector
 ```java